thenewboston-blockchain/Projects/.github/ISSUE_TEMPLATE/project-proposal.md

 #### Please include a detailed roadmap for your project below.
 This must include a list of all milestones where payments will be awarded upon completion of each.
 ANSWER HERE

-#### Include any other files and documentation including architectural diagrams, wireframes, research documents, visuals, etc…
-LINKS TO SAMPLE DOCS HERE

 #### What is your Discord username?
 DISCORD USERNAME HERE (https://discord.gg/thenewboston)

+#### Include any additional files and documentation including architectural diagrams, wireframes, research documents, visuals, etc… (optional)
+- OPTIONAL ATTACHMENT HERE
+- OPTIONAL ATTACHMENT HERE
+- OPTIONAL ATTACHMENT HERE

 # Milestone Details